Weaver Hawkins: Personal life

 Weaver Hawkins was born on 28 August 1893 in Sydenham, an area of London, England.
 He was the eldest of five sons of architect Edgar Augustine Hawkins and his wife Annie Elizabeth, née Weaver.

 Weaver Hawkins attended Dulwich College from 1906 to 1910, and then Camberwell School of Arts and Crafts.
 World War I derailed his intention to become an art teacher.

 Weaver Hawkins enlisted in the Queen's Westminster Rifles and was seriously wounded in the Battle of the Somme at Gommecourt, France in 1916.
 As a result of his injuries his right hand and arm were rendered useless but were saved from amputation after countless operations.
 His father had declared to the operating surgeon "My son is an artist.
 He would rather die than live without arms.".
 Initially right-handed, Weaver Hawkins had to teach himself to draw and paint using his left arm, which was never at full strength.
 There are references to him painting with a paintbrush in his mouth, but he seemed to have resolved working with his left hand, supported by his damaged right arm.

 In 1923, he married Irene (Rene) Eleanor Villiers, another artist.
 They had a daughter and two sons.
 Weaver Hawkins settled his family in Australia in 1935.

 In 1927, to avoid public and media perceptions of being identified as a 'wounded artist' rather than an artist in his own right, Weaver began signing his paintings with the art-name 'Raokin,’ (the Italian phonetic pronunciation of 'Mr. Hawkins,') although he later became more popularly known as Weaver Hawkins.

 The Hawkins were regarded as bohemian, dressed informally and it was noted that "Mr Hawkins had not worn shoes for years...
 He designs and makes his own sandals".

 In 1963 Vladas Meskenas won the Helena Rubinstein portrait prize for a double portrait of Weaver and his wife.

+Hawkins was interviewed twice about his early life and career as an artist.
+The first was in 1965 by Hazel de Berg, and the second was in 1973 by Denise Hickey.
+Both recordings can be found at the National Library of Australia.

 He died on 13 August 1977 in the Sydney suburb of Willoughby, Australia.